Supporting sustainable fishing and aquaculture economies and promoting safe seafood consumption

 Delaware has long been a leader in the fishing industry by developing progressive catch management policies and advanced seafood processing technologies.
 Delaware Sea Grant is working with fishermen, state regulators, and citizens to keep that momentum going and explore promising new economic drivers like aquaculture.

-Inland Bays Oyster Aquaculture
+Inland Bays Shellfish Aquaculture

 Delaware Sea Grant has been working with state managers and oyster growers to launch an oyster aquaculture industry based in the Inland Bays.
 These partnerships resulted in the first planting of oysters in Rehoboth Bay in 2018, with numerous leases ready for additional oyster spat.

 To enhance shellfish aquaculture in the Inland Bays, Delaware Sea Grant has been collaborating with researchers and oyster farmers in order to come up with an effective solution for local shellfish marketing and aquaculture.
 A flourishing shellfish aquaculture market is expected to not only improve profitability for seafood markets and restaurants, but also improve water quality in the Inland Bays due to oysters' natural abilities to filter pollutants from the water.

 Funded by Delaware Sea Grant, University of Delaware Professor Kent Messer led a group of researchers in a study to explore what consumers look for when purchasing oysters, as well as their reactions toward a new brand highlighting local oysters, using experimental economics.
 Find out more about the research.